OkayHughes/SlackLateX/README.md

 npm install websocket
 ```

-Create a secret.txt file in the bot directory and put your slack token in it
+Create a secret.txt file in the bot directory and put your slack token in it.

-Start bot by running `node bot.js` or `nodejs bot.js`
+Create a config.txt file that has the username on the first line, and a direct link to the icon you want the bot to have on the second.

-In Slack, type `..startLatex` to enable bot and `..stopLatex` to disable bot.
-This only applies the user and channel that typed this.
+Start bot by running `node bot.js` or `nodejs bot.js`.

-Any message that starts with '$' and ends with '$' will be turned into an image when bot is enabled
+Any message that starts with '$' and ends with '$' will be turned into an image when bot is on.

 [screen]:http://i.imgur.com/7xbkJ6P.png